Telodendria/Telodendria/docs/user/admin/privileges.md

 configuration.
 - **GRANT_PRIVILEGES:** Allows a user to modify his or her own privileges or the privileges of other local users.
-- **ALIAS:** Allows a user to modify room aliases created by other users.
+- **ALIAS:** Allows a user to modify and see room aliases created by other users.
 By default, users can only manage their own room aliases, but an administrator may wish to take over an alias or remove an offensive alias.
 - **PROC_CONTROL:** Allows a user to get statistics on the running process, as well as shutdown and resetart the Telodendria daemon itself.
 Typically this will pair well with **CONFIG**, because there